The authentic eggplant parmesan recipe from Italy. Make the eggplant parmigiana on a day you want to pamper yourself with real Italian comfort food.

 - 2 tablespoons of parmigiano reggiano (parmesan cheese) 25 gr

 how to make melanzane alla parmigiana

-Slice the eggplants (1 cm/0.5 inch tall).
-Sprinkle them with salt and place them in a coriander for about 15 minutes.
+Slice the eggplant (1 cm/0.5 inch tall).
+Sprinkle them with salt and place them in a colander for about 15 minutes.

-Slice the mozzarella and set it to loose extra liquids in another coriander.
+Slice the mozzarella and set it, to eliminate the extra liquids, in another colander or sieve.

 Grate the Parmesan cheese.

 Heat the olive oil in a large skillet and fry the eggplant slices, a couple of minutes on both sides, (or until golden brown).

 Grill the eggplant slices on a hot grilling pan, brushed with a teaspoon of olive oil.